mch3rry/mch3rry.github.io/index.md

   - 'img/houses.jpg': "Photo by -name- on Unsplash"
   - 'img/fabian-mardi-dS2BaLg4grM-unsplash.jpg': "Photo by -name- on Unsplash"
   - 'img/dev-benjamin-MIoC_fhA7LU-unsplash.jpg': "Photo by -name- on Unsplash"
-  - 'img/playground.jpg': "Photo by -name- on Unsplash"
-  - 'img/kawin-harasai-2Ev2aUB8NJI-unsplash.jpg': "Photo by -name- on Unsplash"
   - 'img/jon-tyson--fQqwGNgIpw-unsplash.jpg': "Photo by -name- on Unsplash"

 use-site-title: true